Gautam-A-Hari/Beginning-Student-Tables/README.md

 An image over here highlighting the different components of the table tool

-It's important to remember the colors used by the table.
-Yellow indicates new cells, green indicates dummy cells which when typed into will make yellow cells, pink cells means there is an error, and gray cells are unused.
+It's important to remember the colors used by the table:
++ Yellow cells indicates new cells, which are ready to be typed into
++ Green cells indicates dummy cells, which when typed into will turn into Yellow cells
++ Pink cells indiciate that there is an error, this is usually accomponied by an error message somewhere
++ Gray cells are unsued by the Table Tool and can be ignored by the user

 ### Examples of Uses
 Here are some example cases on how you can use the Beginning Student Tables tool to write functions and solve problems.
 First let's look at a simple case, where we try to convert a temptertature in celsius to fahrenheit.